 Posts on the Gender Debate

-Below you will find links and descriptions to my blog posts related to the gender debate.
+Below you will find links and descriptions to my posts related to the gender debate.
 Does God want men and women to lead together in the family and church?

 In this poem, a woman argues with her husband about allowing her to go to war with him.
 The man and woman represent all men and women in Christendom, and the battle is a spiritual one.
 My husband, Philip, created the beautiful artwork for this poem using Midjourney, AI.